Ginseng Gummies: The Manufacturing Reality

 Standardized in doesn’t always mean standardized out

-Ginseng raw materials typically come in a few familiar forms-root powders, extract powders, or extracts that have been granulated/adsorbed onto a carrier to improve handling.
-In a dry format, that standardization often holds up well.
-In a gummy, the matrix can complicate things.
+Ginseng raw materials typically come in root powders, extract powders, or granulated extracts on a carrier.
+In a dry format, that standardization holds up well.
+In a gummy, the matrix complicates things.

 Thermal load: the metric that actually matters

-People love asking, “What temperature can ginseng handle?”
+Everyone asks, “What temperature can ginseng handle?”
 In gummy manufacturing, that question is incomplete.
-What matters is thermal load: peak temperature plus the time the batch spends hot, plus how long it sits in a holding tank, plus the mixing conditions.
+The real metric is thermal load: peak temperature plus time-at-temperature, plus hold time, plus mixing conditions.

-Two batches can hit the same cook temperature and still turn out differently if one sits longer before deposit or if actives were added earlier and held hot for too long.
+Two batches can hit the same cook temperature and turn out differently if one sits longer before deposit or if actives were added early and held hot too long.

 How to reduce thermal stress in real production